Growing up in Texas, bourbon balls were a standard holiday tradition.

 by Amy Love, Real Food Whole Health

-12 TBL organic grassfed butter, cut in cubes, plus an extra pat
+12 TBL organic grassfed butter, cut in cubes, plus an extra pat for greasing dish

 3/4 cup dark chocolate chips or chunks

 2-3 TBL maple syrup, Grade B preferred

 1 tsp organic vanilla extract

 3/4 tsp unrefined sea salt

 1/3 cup high-quality bourbon (or rum for rum balls)